 DESCRIPTION: The #1 Field Carriage built in its original configuration from the Alfred Mordecai Standardization Program of 1841 would be modified to absorb the violent recoil encountered by the new rifled ordnance in 1861.
 Visually, the major difference was the omission of the “step” in the trail stock, and method of attachment of the implement hooks on its understraps.
 We can build either one at the customers request.

 The carriage is made from kiln dried white oak & ash with laminated trail, cheeks and axle body.
 The steel axle tree is available in two configurations:

-Irons are primed and painted a satin black.
+Irons are primed and painted a gloss black.
 There are three options for the finish of the wooden components of the carriage and wheels.

 Prices do not include sponge & rammer, worm, prolonge or sponge bucket.

 Click on any image for a larger view.
 Left click and hold to drag photo.
 Multiple images may be viewed simultaneously.